 It’s mountable; however, the mounting hardware is sold separately.
 The system works with smart home devices like Alexa and Google home, but it doesn’t work with existing Roku devices since it’s also a Roku streaming device of its own.

-And you probably also want to know that in February, Roku is releasing and update that allows users to pair the soundbar and subwoofer with their existing wireless TV speakers to create a 5.1-channel surround sound experience.
+And you probably also want to know that Roku released and update that allows users to pair the soundbar and subwoofer with their existing wireless TV speakers to create a 5.1-channel surround sound experience.

 Roku Soundbar Sound Options